 In the late afternoon we drive to Maastricht, located on the River Meuse in the Southern Netherlands.
 (Overnight Maastricht) BL

 Boppard - 2 nights

 Day 17: Friday 18 June, Maastricht – Neusse – Hilden – Boppard

 This morning we visit the Museum Insel Hombroich.
 Art and nature unite in perfect harmony at this beautifully designed private modern art museum set within a large nature park.
 Landscape designer Bernhard Korte created an arcadian landscape of meadows punctuated by remnant trees and overgrown box plants.
 The Museum’s valuable art collection includes Persian sculptures, Khmer art and Chinese figures dating back to the Han period and works of Franz Arp, Constantin Brancusi, Alexander Calder, Gustav Klimt, Henri Matisse and Kurt Schwitters.

-We next drive north of Hilden to visit HORTVS, the garden and nursery of Peter Janke, a rising star in German landscape design.
+We next drive north to visit HORTVS, the garden and nursery of Peter Janke, a rising star in German landscape design.
 Peter is that rare combination, a true plant collector with an excellent design eye.
-His garden, which contains over 4,000 plant varieties has a very strong sense of structure and rhythm, yet it is in no way a ‘formal’ planting.
+His garden, which contains over 4,000 plant varieties, exudes a very strong sense of structure and rhythm, yet it is in no way a ‘formal’ planting.